Subhadwip-Manna/EDA-Projects/README.md

    Here we have to use python programming to analyze the data to perform exploratory data analysis by answering the questions in the upcoming slides.

-2. MovieOnRent is a movie rental store with a vast collection of movies in DVDs and blue ray disc formats.
+2. EDA using SQL : MovieOnRent is a movie rental store with a vast collection of movies in DVDs and blue ray disc formats.
 The management wants to analyze the data to understand what kind of movies and actors are often rented.
 This analysis would help stock up the inventory of movies to improve their business.

    Here we have to use SQL language to retrieve required the data to perform the project by answering the questions in the upcoming slides.

-4. The goal of this analysis is to explore a dataset containing information on bank customers and their payment behavior, and to use data visualization techniques in Tableau to gain insights into the factors that contribute to attrition from bank.
+4. EDA using Tableau : The goal of this analysis is to explore a dataset containing information on bank customers and their payment behavior, and to use data visualization techniques in Tableau to gain insights into the factors that contribute to attrition from bank.

    In this analysis , we will use Python libraries such as Pandas to explore the dataset, perform data cleaning and preprocessing, and create visualizations by using tableau to analyze the data.